foliojs/pdfkit/tools/README.md

 The AFM conversion tools generate one ECMAScript module per input font.
 Runtime conversion also generates a shared glyph-name module when Courier, Helvetica, or Times is present.
-These tools are groundwork for loading only the standard fonts an application uses; they do not currently change PDFKit's font loading path.
+PDFKit emits each generated runtime module as separate CJS and ESM artifacts.
+Node loads them on demand, while browser applications import and register only the standard fonts they use.

-Raw AFM files remain the source of truth.
-Generated modules should not be edited or committed.
+Raw AFM files remain the source of truth and are retained in distributions.
+The runtime modules in `lib/font/generated` are committed build inputs.
+Do not edit them directly; regenerate them from the AFM sources and format the result.

 ## Commands